axelvaldez/radical-companies/_posts/Posts/2022-09-13-disassembling-management.markdown

   </tr>
   <tr>
    <th>One-on-ones</th>
-   <td>Better done by the team or somebody who is good at it and likes it doing it.</td>
+   <td>Better done by the team or somebody who is good at it and likes doing it.</td>
   </tr>
   <tr>
    <td class="_spacer">&nbsp;</td>
   </tr>
   <tr>
    <th>Career development</th>
-   <td>Better done by the team or somebody who is good at it and likes it doing it.</td>
+   <td>Better done by the team or somebody who is good at it and likes doing it.</td>
   </tr>
   <tr>
    <td class="_spacer">&nbsp;</td>